alexbussan/question-answer-system/README.md

 compared against all corpus embeddings and the top k most similar documents are taken as candidates.

-The candidates are then run through a BERT model that is finetuned on the SQUAD Q&A dataset.
+The candidate docuemnts are then run through a BERT model (along with the question) that is finetuned on the SQUAD Q&A dataset.
 This BERT model returns a single answer span for each document, and a score for each answer.